“Quiet people have the loudest minds.”- Stephen Hawking

 Your home environment has many distractions compared to the traditional office job.
 We’re talking about:

 - The bed

 - Kids and other family members

 - Social media and web surfing

-But this is not a challenge for introverts.
+But not for jobs for introverts.

-Introverts are able to tune out everything else and perfectly concentrate on the tasks for the day.
+Unlike many others, they tune out everything else and perfectly concentrate on the tasks for the day.

 6. Introverts are Confident

 “Believe in yourself!
 Have faith in your abilities!
-Without a humble but reasonable confidence in your own powers, you cannot be successful or happy.”
+Without humble but reasonable confidence in your own powers, you cannot be successful or happy.”

 Norman Vincent Peale